 He has collaborated with leading international conductors, including John Fiore, Asher Fisch, and Gerd Albrecht.
 In 2006, he became associated with the Deutsche Oper am Rhein (Düsseldorf/Duisburg), where he worked as assistant to the principal conductor, John Fiore, in preparing the productions of Elektra (Richard Strauss) and Jenůfa (Leoš Janáček), and in the following season, 2008/2009 was invited to take part in further, larger-scale projects.
 In the course of that season, he was in charge of the musical preparation of the company’s productions of Czech operas, including Dvořák’s Rusalka, Janáček’s Káťa Kabanová, The Makropulos Affair, The Adventures of the Cunning Little Vixen, and From the House of the Dead, as well as being involved in the production of Der Ring des Nibelungen.
 Between 2005 and 2008, he conducted Don Giovanni during the summer opera season at Prague’s Estates Theatre.
 In April 2007, he was commissioned to conduct the final concert of the Opera 2007 Festival at the Prague State Opera.
 In the spring of 2011, he made his debut at the Norwegian Royal Opera in Oslo, conducting Strauss’ Ariadne auf Naxos.

 In March 2010, he assumed the post of music director at the National Theatre of Moravia-Silesia in Ostrava, where he has to this day conducted the productions of Massenet’s Werther, Janáček’s Jenůfa, The Makropulos Affair and Káťa Kabanová, Verdi’s Falstaff, Hindemith’s Cardillac, Puccini’s La bohème, Dvořák’s Armida, and Catalani’s La Wally.
 In May 2013 he prepared a new production of Smetana’s The Two Widows and in April 2014 Janáček’s The Cunning Little Vixen.
-Since August 2013, Robert Jindra is the Music director of the National Theatre Opera in Prague.
+In the 2013/2014 season, Robert Jindra was the Music director of the National Theatre Opera in Prague.